 VS plans - An adopting employer who made limited modifications to its volume submitter plan may apply for a determination letter on Form 5307, Application for Determination for Adopters of Modified Volume Submitter Plans (instructions).
 If the modifications are extensive, causing the plan to be treated as an individually designed plan, the employer must instead file Form 5300, Application for Determination for Employee Benefit Plan.

-See Revenue Procedure 2016-6, Sections 8 and 9, for more information on determination letter applications for employers using pre-approved plan documents.
+See Revenue Procedure 2018-4 for more information on determination letter applications for employers using pre-approved plan documents.

 Note that Revenue Procedure 2016-37, limits when individually designed plans are permitted to submit a determination letter application (effective January 1, 2017).